Warner’s prolific director Michael Curtiz (“Casablanca,” “Mildred Pearce”) made Bright Leaf, an overbaked melodrama in 1950.

 Brant still loves Margaret Singleton, to the dismay of Sonia.
 Meanwhile, Margaret, in order to save her father’s fortune, offers to marry Brant.
 Major Singleton, appalled by the idea, commits suicide.

-The feature depicts harshly a marriage that goes sour, a bond turns loveless.
-When Brant learns that his vindictive wife has almost ruined him and that government officials are now after him with a monopoly suit, he asks her to leave.
+The feature offers a harsh portrait of a marriage that goes sour, a bond turns loveless.
+When Brant learns that his vindictive wife has almost ruined him and that government officials are now after him with monopoly suit, he asks her to leave.
 Shortly thereafter, the mansion accidentally burns to the ground; Brant who witnesses the catastrophe, lets it happen.

 Documentarian Ross McElwee has suggested that the plot is loosely based on the rivalry of tobacco tycoons Washington Duke and John Harvey McElwee, his great-grandfather.